snap-stanford/snap-python/doc/source/reference/GetBfsEffDiam1.rst

 Notes:

-- There are three other versions of GetBfsEffDiam with different parameters.
+- There is another version of GetBfsEffDiam with different parameters.

 The following example shows how to calculate the average shortest path length